Lassie

 Christmas cactus

-Unfortunately, the symptoms are often diffuse when it comes to poisoning in cats.
+Unfortunately, symptoms are often vague when it comes to poisoning in cats.
 It is therefore important to go to the vet urgently if you suspect your cat has ingested something that is toxic to them.
-Symptoms of poisoning can include vomiting, diarrhoea, fatigue, salivation and convulsions.
+Symptoms of poisoning can include vomiting, diarrhoea, fatigue, excessive salivation, and convulsions.
 In the worst case, the kidneys may be so severely damaged that the cat will not survive.
-Symptoms may last 6-12 hours after the cat has eaten poisonous plants, but symptoms can also appear sooner than that.
-If you have a cat at home that likes to eat plants, you can make a habit of keeping catnip on display.
-This is because catnip is not dangerous for cats to eat.
+Symptoms may appear 6-12 hours after the cat has eaten poisonous plants, but can also appear sooner.
+If you have a cat at home that likes to eat plants, you could make a habit of keeping cat grass available.
+Cat grass is not dangerous for cats to eat.

 Christmas can bring more dangers for your cat, read more here!